 For those of you out there that are running bigger than a 2” lift, your vehicle is illegal.
 If you have bigger tyres than standard and a 2 inch lift (or bigger), your vehicle is also illegal.
 The only way this does not apply is if it has been signed off by an engineer.

 Every 4WD should have a sticker which details the factory tyre size.
 Find the sticker (usually on your drivers door framework) and see what it says.
 If the tyres you are running are bigger than 50mm than the number stated, you have a problem.
+That is of course, unless there are other models in your range with only cosmetic changes that run bigger tyres.
+Read this for more information - 50mm tyre size increase on models in your range.

 What are the risks of driving an illegal 4WD?